nuxeo/doc.nuxeo.com-content/src/retention-management/index.md

 ---

 {{! excerpt}}
 The Nuxeo Retention Management addon covers all the necessary aspects of retention management to fulfill legal requirements.
-It includes management of records, retention rules, deletion of the document at a specific date and legal case management features, such as putting documents under legal hold and/or retention depending on a specific event or metadata and searching for a retention rules.
+It includes management of records, retention rules, deletion of the document at a specific date and legal case management features, such as putting documents under legal hold and/or retention depending on a specific event or metadata and searching for a retention rule.
 {{! /excerpt}}

 ## Concept

-**Retention management** refers to the control of a document's lifecycle through the use rules and policies.
+**Retention management** refers to the control of a document's lifecycle through rules and policies.
 Documents can be kept or deleted depending on a set of rules which may pertain to time, events or specific metadata contained in the document type.

 ## {{> anchor 'sec-rule-17a4'}} SEC Rule 17a-4 Compliance